 One word… POSTURE

-• Education in how to sit, stand, breath, travel and more.
+• Education in how to sit, stand, breathe, travel and more.

 • Specific understanding as to why you have painful muscles.
 Active treatment plan to aid in the improvement of the issue.

-• Advise is provided for self-treatment and care.
-In my eyes the only way to deal with posture related problems.
+• Advice is provided for self-treatment and care.
+In my eyes the only way to deal with posture-related problems.

 • Brings awareness to the actual problem and not just rub where it hurts.

-• Multitude of techniques used to treat chronic or acute issues.
+• A multitude of techniques used to treat chronic or acute issues.

 • Proven to ease tension, alleviate headaches, help manage stress, improve mood and general health.

-• Can aid in better habits and improve other lifestyle factors.
+• Aids in better habits and improves other lifestyle factors.

 The weekend warrior

 Monday to Friday you may only do minimal activity (Walk the dog, run around after the kids, walk 10 minutes to the train station) Come the weekend… 10 hours plus decorating, 6 hours digging up a tree stump, go on a 10mile family walk, re-turf the lawn, declutter the loft, 3 gym classes and a park run… sound familiar?